 Day of Giving

-More than 3,000 donors came together in May to "Fuel the First" and raised more than $2 million dollars in 24 hours for the University’s annual Day of Giving.
-Volunteer outreach was vital to this year’s success, with more than 350 volunteers sharing their stories of charitable impact on social media outlets, amplifying the impact of the day to friends, family, and fellow University community members.
+More than 3,200 donors came together in May to "Fuel the First" and raised more than $2.5 million in 24 hours for the University’s annual Day of Giving.
+Volunteer outreach was vital to this year’s success, with hundreds volunteers sharing their stories of charitable impact on social media, amplifying the impact of the day to friends, family, and fellow University community members.
 Supporting departments, programs, and initiatives across the University and its Medical Center, the Day of Giving ensures the University’s continued impact on countless lives and the world.
-The University of Rochester is a proud, inspired community of leaders, thinkers, and change-makers.
-Thanks to you, our past is rich with firsts.
-And thanks to you, our future will be too.

-Officially launched in 2016, the University of Rochester Regional Networks connect our alumni, parents, and friends through events, communications and personal outreach.
-More than 180 volunteers across the world are leading the charge, as members of the first Network Leadership Cabinets, dedicated to bringing the University of Rochester to your doorstep, and with online communities, it's easier than ever to connect!
+Officially launched in 2016, University of Rochester Regional Networks connect alumni, parents, and friends through events, communications, and personal outreach.
+Hundreds of volunteers around the world are leading the charge as members of Network Leadership Cabinets, dedicated to bringing the University of Rochester to your doorstep, and with online communities, it's easier than ever to connect!
 Social volunteers share news on local events and activities, recruit for the latest volunteer opportunities, and help raise money for University programs.
 Find a regional Facebook group here.

 Diversity Advisory Council